 The NSS messages shall be encapsulated in a Protocol Tunnel parameter in the RAS messages.
-The Protocol Tunnel parameter shall be coded in the genericData parameter in the request parameter of the H.225.0 RasMessage.
+The Protocol Tunnel parameter shall be coded in the Genericdata field in the request parameter of the H.225.0 RasMessage.

-The GenericData parameter indicates the Protocol Tunnel feature and contains a Protocol Tunnel parameter.
+The GenericData field indicates the Protocol Tunnel feature and contains a Protocol Tunnel parameter.